RogerF81/DisableGoogleServices/README.md

 # DisableGoogleServices

 This module disables some specific Google Services.
-The following, which contain these key words, are disabled:
+The services, which contain these key words, are disabled:

 - SystemUpdate
 - Ads